Showing posts with label Emor - Week #7. Show all posts

 23 Moses spoke to the children of Israel; and they brought him who had cursed out of the camp, and stoned him with stones.
 The children of Israel did as Hashem commanded Moses.

-Challenge:
+Today’s Challenge:

-Haftarah - Ezekiel 44:15-31
+This Week’s Haftarah - Ezekiel 44:15-31

 17 “‘“It will be that, when they enter in at the gates of the inner court, they shall be clothed with linen garments.
 No wool shall come on them while they minister in the gates of the inner court, and within.
 18 They shall have linen turbans on their heads, and shall have linen trousers on their waists.
 They shall not clothe themselves with anything that makes them sweat.
 19 When they go out into the outer court, even into the outer court to the people, they shall put off their garments in which they minister, and lay them in the holy rooms.
 They shall put on other garments, that they not sanctify the people with their garments.

 20 “‘“They shall not shave their heads, or allow their locks to grow long.
 They shall only cut off the hair of their heads.
 21 None of the priests shall drink wine when they enter into the inner court.
 22 They shall not take for their wives a widow, or her who is put away; but they shall take virgins of the offspring of the house of Israel, or a widow who is the widow of a priest.
-23 They shall teach my people the difference between the holy and the common, and cause them to discern between the unclean and the clean.
+23 They shall teach My people the difference between the holy and the common, and cause them to discern between the unclean and the clean.

-24 “‘“In a controversy they shall stand to judge.
+24 “‘“In a controversy, they shall stand to judge.
 They shall judge it according to my ordinances.
-They shall keep my laws and my statutes in all my appointed feasts.
-They shall make my Sabbaths holy.
+They shall keep My laws and My statutes in all My appointed feasts.
+They shall make My Sabbaths holy.

 25 “‘“They shall go in to no dead person to defile themselves; but for father, or for mother, or for son, or for daughter, for brother, or for sister who has had no husband, they may defile themselves.
 26 After he is cleansed, they shall reckon to him seven days.
 27 In the day that he goes into the sanctuary, into the inner court, to minister in the sanctuary, he shall offer his sin offering,” says Hashem Adonai.

 28 “‘They shall have an inheritance.
-I am their inheritance; and you shall give them no possession in Israel.
+I am their inheritance, and you shall give them no possession in Israel.
 I am their possession.
 29 They shall eat the meal offering, and the sin offering, and the trespass offering; and every devoted thing in Israel shall be theirs.
-30 The first of all the first fruits of every thing, and every offering of everything, of all your offerings, shall be for the priest.
+30 The first of all the first fruits of everything, and every offering of everything, of all your offerings, shall be for the priest.
 You shall also give to the priests the first of your dough, to cause a blessing to rest on your house.
 31 The priests shall not eat of anything that dies of itself, or is torn, whether it is bird or animal.

-Challenge:
+Today’s Haftarah Challenge:

-Friday, May 5, 2023
+Friday, May 1, 2026

-Emor - Reading #6
+Emor - Day #6

 Emor Say — אֱמוֹר

-Reading #6 - Leviticus 23:33–44
+Leviticus 23:33–44

 23:33 Hashem spoke to Moses, saying, 34 “Speak to the children of Israel, and say, ‘On the fifteenth day of this seventh month is the feast of booths for seven days to Hashem.
 35 On the first day shall be a holy convocation.
 You shall do no regular work.
 36 Seven days you shall offer an offering made by fire to Hashem.
-On the eighth day shall be a holy convocation to you.
+On the eighth day, there shall be a holy convocation to you.
 You shall offer an offering made by fire to Hashem.
 It is a solemn assembly; you shall do no regular work.

 37 “‘These are the appointed feasts of Hashem which you shall proclaim to be holy convocations, to offer an offering made by fire to Hashem, a burnt offering, a meal offering, a sacrifice, and drink offerings, each on its own day— 38 in addition to the Sabbaths of Hashem, and in addition to your gifts, and in addition to all your vows, and in addition to all your free will offerings, which you give to Hashem.

 39 “‘So on the fifteenth day of the seventh month, when you have gathered in the fruits of the land, you shall keep the feast of Hashem seven days.
 On the first day shall be a solemn rest, and on the eighth day shall be a solemn rest.
 40 You shall take on the first day the fruit of majestic trees, branches of palm trees, and boughs of thick trees, and willows of the brook; and you shall rejoice before Hashem your Adonai seven days.
 41 You shall keep it as a feast to Hashem seven days in the year.
 It is a statute forever throughout your generations.
 You shall keep it in the seventh month.
 42 You shall dwell in temporary shelters for seven days.
 All who are native-born in Israel shall dwell in temporary shelters, 43 that your generations may know that I made the children of Israel to dwell in temporary shelters when I brought them out of the land of Egypt.
-I am Hashem your Adonai.’”
+I am Hashem, your Adonai.’”

 44 So Moses declared to the children of Israel the appointed feasts of Hashem.

-Emor - Reading #5
+Emor - Day #5

 Emor Say — אֱמוֹר

-Reading #5 - Leviticus 23:23–32
+Leviticus 23:23–32

 23:23 Hashem spoke to Moses, saying, 24 “Speak to the children of Israel, saying, ‘In the seventh month, on the first day of the month, there shall be a solemn rest for you, a memorial of blowing of trumpets, a holy convocation.
 25 You shall do no regular work.
 You shall offer an offering made by fire to Hashem.’”

-26 Hashem spoke to Moses, saying, 27 “However on the tenth day of this seventh month is the day of atonement.
+26 Hashem spoke to Moses, saying, 27 “However, on the tenth day of this seventh month is the day of atonement.
 It shall be a holy convocation to you.
-You shall afflict yourselves and you shall offer an offering made by fire to Hashem.
-28 You shall do no kind of work in that same day, for it is a day of atonement, to make atonement for you before Hashem your Adonai.
-29 For whoever it is who shall not deny himself in that same day shall be cut off from his people.
-30 Whoever does any kind of work in that same day, I will destroy that person from among his people.
+You shall afflict yourselves, and you shall offer an offering made by fire to Hashem.
+28 You shall do no kind of work on that same day, for it is a day of atonement, to make atonement for you before Hashem your Adonai.
+29 For whoever it is who shall not deny himself on that same day shall be cut off from his people.
+30 Whoever does any kind of work on that same day, I will destroy that person from among his people.
 31 You shall do no kind of work: it is a statute forever throughout your generations in all your dwellings.
 32 It shall be a Sabbath of solemn rest for you, and you shall deny yourselves.
 In the ninth day of the month at evening, from evening to evening, you shall keep your Sabbath.”

-Emor - Reading #4
+Emor - Day #4

 Emor Say — אֱמוֹר

-Reading #4 - Leviticus 23:1–22
+Leviticus 23:1–22

-23 Hashem spoke to Moses, saying, 2 “Speak to the children of Israel, and tell them, ‘The set feasts of Hashem, which you shall proclaim to be holy convocations, even these are My set feasts.
+23:1 Hashem spoke to Moses, saying, 2 “Speak to the children of Israel, and tell them, ‘The set feasts of Hashem, which you shall proclaim to be holy convocations, even these are My set feasts.

 3 “‘Six days shall work be done, but on the seventh day is a Sabbath of solemn rest, a holy convocation; you shall do no kind of work.
 It is a Sabbath to Hashem in all your dwellings.

 4 “‘These are the set feasts of Hashem, even holy convocations, which you shall proclaim in their appointed season.
 5 In the first month, on the fourteenth day of the month in the evening, is Hashem’s Pesach.
 6 On the fifteenth day of the same month is the feast of unleavened bread to Hashem.
 Seven days you shall eat unleavened bread.
 7 In the first day you shall have a holy convocation.
 You shall do no regular work.
 8 But you shall offer an offering made by fire to Hashem seven days.
-In the seventh day is a holy convocation.
+On the seventh day is a holy convocation.
 You shall do no regular work.’”

 9 Hashem spoke to Moses, saying, 10 “Speak to the children of Israel, and tell them, ‘When you have come into the land which I give to you, and shall reap its harvest, then you shall bring the sheaf of the first fruits of your harvest to the priest.
-11 He shall wave the sheaf before Hshem, to be accepted for you.
-On the next day after the Sabbath the priest shall wave it.
+11 He shall wave the sheaf before Hashem, to be accepted for you.
+On the next day after the Sabbath, the priest shall wave it.
 12 On the day when you wave the sheaf, you shall offer a male lamb without defect a year old for a burnt offering to Hashem.
 13 The meal offering with it shall be two tenths of an ephah of fine flour mixed with oil, an offering made by fire to Hashem for a pleasant aroma; and the drink offering with it shall be of wine, the fourth part of a hin.
 14 You must not eat bread, or roasted grain, or fresh grain, until this same day, until you have brought the offering of your Elohim.
 This is a statute forever throughout your generations in all your dwellings.

 15 “‘You shall count from the next day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
-16 The next day after the seventh Sabbath you shall count fifty days; and you shall offer a new meal offering to Hashem.
+16 The next day after the seventh Sabbath, you shall count fifty days; and you shall offer a new meal offering to Hashem.
 17 You shall bring out of your habitations two loaves of bread for a wave offering made of two tenths of an ephah of fine flour.
-They shall be baked with yeast, for first fruits to Hashem.
-18 You shall present with the bread seven lambs without defect a year old, one young bull, and two rams.
+They shall be baked with yeast, for the first fruits to Hashem.
+18 You shall present with the bread seven lambs without defect, a year old, one young bull, and two rams.
 They shall be a burnt offering to Hashem, with their meal offering and their drink offerings, even an offering made by fire, of a sweet aroma to Hashem.
 19 You shall offer one male goat for a sin offering, and two male lambs a year old for a sacrifice of peace offerings.
 20 The priest shall wave them with the bread of the first fruits for a wave offering before Hashem, with the two lambs.
 They shall be holy to Hashem for the priest.
-21 You shall make proclamation on the same day that there shall be a holy convocation to you.
+21 You shall make a proclamation on the same day that there shall be a holy convocation to you.
 You shall do no regular work.
 This is a statute forever in all your dwellings throughout your generations.

 22 “‘When you reap the harvest of your land, you must not wholly reap into the corners of your field, and you must not gather the gleanings of your harvest.
-You must leave them for the poor, and for the foreigner.
-I am Hashem your Elohim.’”
+You must leave them for the poor and for the foreigner.
+I am Hashem, your Elohim.’”

-Emor - Reading #3
+Emor - Day #3

 Emor Say — אֱמוֹר

-Reading #3 - Leviticus 22:17–33
+Leviticus 22:17–33

 22:17 Hashem spoke to Moses, saying, 18 “Speak to Aaron, and to his sons, and to all the children of Israel, and say to them, ‘Whoever is of the house of Israel, or of the foreigners in Israel, who offers his offering, whether it is any of their vows or any of their free will offerings, which they offer to Hashem for a burnt offering: 19 that you may be accepted, you shall offer a male without defect, of the bulls, of the sheep, or of the goats.
 20 But you shall not offer whatever has a defect, for it shall not be acceptable for you.
 21 Whoever offers a sacrifice of peace offerings to Hashem to accomplish a vow, or for a free will offering of the herd or of the flock, it shall be perfect to be accepted.
 It shall have no defect.
 22 You shall not offer what is blind, is injured, is maimed, has a wart, is festering, or has a running sore to Hashem, nor make an offering by fire of them on the altar to Hashem.
 23 Either a bull or a lamb that has any deformity or lacking in his parts, that you may offer for a free will offering; but for a vow it shall not be accepted.
 24 You must not offer to Hashem that which has its testicles bruised, crushed, broken, or cut.
 You must not do this in your land.
 25 You must not offer any of these as the bread of your Adonai from the hand of a foreigner, because their corruption is in them.
 There is a defect in them.
 They shall not be accepted for you.’”